This is my new newest obsession in fabric

 Open the square of fabric, as below, and keeping fabric right-side down to the table, take the crease on right-hand side & move it up to the right-hand corner,

-keeping it square.
+keeping fabric edges squared up with each other.
 Pin here in this corner.

 Turn the square one-quarter turn clockwise.